dooreelko/anthill/README.md

 > If all you need is a quick start, jump straight to the [Hello world](#hello-world).

-Now that you're here, let's define some axioms.
+Now since you're still here, let's define some axioms.

 ### Solution Architecture
 High level description of components of the solution.